Quintessence-dominated cyclic universe with negative cosmological constant: Introduction

-The AdS vacuum corresponds to a negative cosmological constant.
-The natural prediction of negative $\Lambda$ by string theory contradicts the need for positive $\Lambda$ based on observations.
-A proposal for resolving this conflict regarding the sign of $\Lambda$ has been proposed in \cite{role12} by using a modified thermal Renormalization Group method.
+\quad The AdS vacuum corresponds to a negative cosmological constant, the natural prediction of negative $\Lambda$ by string theory \cite{stringc} contradicts the need for positive $\Lambda$ based on observations.
 There is an early attempt to solve this discrepancy in the framework of string theory but leads to unstable worlds.
-Another attempt is the $\Lambda_s$CDM model cosmology which is a modified $\Lambda CDM$ cosmology with a sign flipping cosmological constant $\Lambda_s$ \cite{role13}, i.e. $\Lambda \rightarrow \Lambda_s=\Lambda_{s0} sgn[z_{+}-z]$. where $\Lambda_{s0}>0$ and $z_+$ is the redshift at which $\Lambda$ changes sign.
+Another attempt is the $\Lambda_s$CDM model cosmology which is a modified $\Lambda$CDM cosmology with a sign flipping cosmological constant $\Lambda_s$ \cite{role13}, i.e., $\Lambda \rightarrow \Lambda_s=\Lambda_{s0} sgn[z_{+}-z]$. where $\Lambda_{s0}>0$ and $z_+$ is the redshift at which $\Lambda$ changes sign.
 However, the sign switching of the cosmological constant in $\Lambda_s$ cosmology is introduced manually.
-Other attempts to achieve the AdS–dS transition include considering two interacting DE fluids \cite{role14}, taking running Barrow entropy into consideration \cite{role15}, or quintessence fields with a negative $\Lambda$ \cite{role16}.
+Other attempts to achieve the AdS–dS transition include quintessence fields with a negative $\Lambda$ \cite{negativelambda1}.

-The current work represents an attempt to probe cosmic evolution in a scale-invariance cyclic cosmology with negative time-varying cosmological constant.
-The paper is organized as follows: In section 2, a review to the scale-invariant gravity and its cosmology has been given.
-In section 3, we probe a cyclic solution to the cosmological equations with no future big rip singularity for the case of flat space.
-Some physical properties have been studied in section 4.
-The evolution of the potential and Kinetic terms has been studied in section 5.
-The final conclusion is included in section 7.
+\quad The current work represents an attempt to probe cosmic evolution with negative time-varying cosmological constant in the context of conformal Bohm-de Broglie gravity.
+The paper is organized as follows.
+In Sec. \ref{Scale-invariance gravity}, we review scale-invariant gravity and its cosmological implications.
+In Sec. \ref{secprho}, we study a cyclic solution of the cosmological equations in flat space.
+The evolution of the potential and kinetic terms is analyzed in Sec. \ref{seckv}.
+Energy conditions are examined in Sec. \ref{conditions}.
+In Sec. \ref{bounce1}, we present a second bouncing model.
+Conclusions are given in Sec. \ref{conclusion}.